 You also may wonder if your car insurance premiums will increase if you use your med-pay or PIP coverage.
 You can ask your insurance claims agent or attorney about this, but if you were not at fault for the accident, your insurance premiums should not change because you used the PIP or med-pay coverage you purchased.

-How to Minimize Your Out-of-Pocket Medical Bills After an Accident
+How to Minimize Your Out-of-Pocket Medical Bills After a Car Accident

-What Are Other Ways to Pay Medical Bills After a Kansas City Accident
+Other Ways to Pay Medical Bills After a Kansas City Accident

 In general, you should look to one of the following means to seek payment of your medical bills: